VladAnton22/advent-of-code-2025/README.md

 Each `main.py` prints the answers for both Part 1 and Part 2.

-## ▶️ Running a solution

-From the repo root:

-    python day01/main.py
-    python day02/main.py

 ## ⭐ Progress

 | Day | Part 1 | Part 2 |